 The goal of Holmes-Tucker is to provide our customers with an integrated picture of their platform facility requirements as early as possible to ensure the capability to Maintain, Operate, and Support the platform at any location anywhere in the world.

-During the second phase, responses to the facility requirement questions supplant paper FRDs with online Facility Requirement Data (FRData) that is stored exclusively in the SSAR tool.
-SSAR enhances a program’s ability to monitor the accuracy of facility requirement data, and it standardizes the data that is gathered across multiple platforms in the future.
-The accumulation of facility requirement data is iterative in nature (data requirements become clearer as programs move through their acquisition milestones).
-Therefore, programs are able to monitor and approve all FRData that comes from the OEM.
-In this way, all new inputs to FRData are automatically stored and updated to reflect the most recent version on SSAR (with access to historical versions online, as well).
-Eventually, all new weapons systems will be required to do away with paper FRDs, with all FRData stored in the SSAR tool.
+(1) Holmes-Tucker developed NAVAIR’s SSAR web based application and database while supporting AIR 126.96.36.199.
+SSAR is an online tool that allows for the centralized capture and retention of platform specific facility requirements.
+This allows NAVAIR stakeholders to access eFRD’s in a virtual, searchable, online tool.
+Users have the ability to compare common/dissimilar requirements by simply selecting the desired platforms, requirements, and category codes from dropdown menus.
+SSAR enhances a program’s ability to refine and monitor the accuracy of facility requirements data, and it standardizes the data that is gathered across multiple platforms.
+The accumulation of facility requirements data is iterative in nature (i.e. data requirements become clearer as programs progress through their acquisition milestones).
+Therefore, programs are able to monitor and approve all eFRD updates that come from the OEM.
+In this way, all new inputs to eFRD’s are automatically stored and updated to reflect the most recent version in SSAR (with access to historical versions online, as well).
+It is the intent that all weapons systems (both existing and new) do away with paper FRDs, in favor of eFRD’s stored in the SSAR tool.

 Aviation requirements currently reside in the following modules within SSAR:

 - Aviation Ship & Shore Requirements

 - Air capable and amphibious aviation ship capabilities

 - CVN21 Aviation Tools Cost, Cube, Weight Calculators

 - NAVAIR Hazardous Material Control & Management (HMC&M) Program